gustaribeiro/gustaribeiro/README.md

 ## Hi there
 Hey!
 Welcome to my profile.
-I'll tell you a little about myself.

-In my free time, I like to read, play basketball, play with my dog, watch anime and take a nap.

 I currently study web development, but my interest in development is broad.